by Paul Findley, 303cycling Ambassador

 My first purchase was their 1.0 Liter Mag-Tank Bolt On, which quickly gobbled up a tube and my tools so I could hit the road.
 I was drawn to this product due to the lean size and the ability to bolt on to the top tube.

 When I got a hold of the newly released Mag-Tank 2000, I was a bit skeptical due to the comparatively enormous size.
 This product differs from the bolt on in a few ways (other than capacity).
-The strap around the headset has a clip versus Velcro, which allowed me to really cinch it down tight.
+The strap around the headset has a clip versus Velcro, which seems a bit more positive than Velcro.
 The rubberized material on the top tube strap put my mind at ease that movement might immediately attack my paint job.
 This thing stays put!

 Neither my wife, nor I had any problems with our knees hitting the pack (I am 6’2” and she is 5’4”), however on the smaller frame sizes you might get a surprise when you try to stand over the top tube!
 This would be common to any similar top tube packs that consume space between the headset and the seat post.